DamianZaremba/toolforge-lima-kilo/README.md

 # Set to false if you prefer to manage the kind binary installation on your own.
 lima_kilo_manage_kind_installation: true
 lima_kilo_kind_binary_path: /usr/local/bin/kind

-# You can use this to prevent apt from uninstalling your local packages in debian uninstall targets
-lima_kilo_apt_uninstall: true

 # Set to false to prevent managing a shortcut in /etc/hosts for kind.
 lima_kilo_manage_etc_hosts_shortcut_for_kind: true